 We commend the DPD for its commitment to crisis intervention, implicit bias, and procedural justice trainings for its officers.
-Going forward, the Yolo Health and Human Services Agency plans to expand its crisis intervention training (CIT) offerings to the DPD and other police departments in the County, including a 32-hour initial certification and an annual 8-hour refresher course.
+All DPD officers have undergone Crisis Intervention Team (CIT) training, and going forward the Yolo County HHSA plans to take the lead on CIT offerings to the DPD and other police departments in the County, including a 32-hour initial certification and an annual 8-hour refresher course.
 All DPD employees also undergo a four-hour training in implicit bias, as well as procedural justice trainings.
 The DPD posts its training materials available online, including the principled policing modules focusing on implicit bias and procedural justice [17].

-However, the long-term impact of implicit bias trainings [75, 29] and crisis intervention trainings [25] is in question.
-Implicit bias trainings appear to have a short-term effect on reducing bias, but longer-term impacts depend not on the subject's pre-existing concerns about discrimination, active use of strategies to reduce bias, and willingness to practice self-aware engagement with people of diverse races and backgrounds [19].
-Other research suggests that supportive changes in work conditions-for example, reducing the duration of police officer shifts and increasing rest time between shifts-appears to have a significant effect on decreasing bias [46].
-With respect to crisis intervention trainings, one large-sample study suggests that CIT training has no effect on the rate of police killings, including when disaggregating by different types of situations (armed, mental illness, armed and mental illness, neither) [25].
+However, the long-term impact of implicit bias trainings [84, 31] and crisis intervention trainings [27] is in question.
+Implicit bias trainings appear to have a short-term effect on reducing bias, but longer-term impacts depend on the subject's pre-existing concerns about discrimination, active use of strategies to reduce bias, and willingness to practice self-aware engagement with people of diverse races and backgrounds [20].
+Other research suggests that supportive changes in work conditions-for example, reducing the duration of police officer shifts and increasing rest time between shifts-appears to have a significant effect on decreasing bias [52].
+With respect to crisis intervention trainings, one large-sample study suggests that CIT training has no effect on the rate of police killings, including when disaggregating by different types of situations (armed, mental illness, armed and mental illness, neither) [27].
 It is possible that increasing the specificity of CIT training-for example, guidelines for action with respect to a specific type of mental illness and/or a specific weapon-may show improved results.
-We do note, however, that procedural justice training does seem to have more robust impacts, strongly reducing complaints against the police and the use of force in rigorous studies in Chicago [94] and Seattle [60].
+We do note, however, that well-designed, rigorous studies on procedural justice trainings do seem to show that they have robust impacts, strongly reducing complaints against the police and the use of force in Chicago [104] and Seattle [70].

 We recommend continuing to conduct crisis intervention, implicit bias, and procedural justice trainings-and to continue updating the curricula in accordance with best practice-but to do so with a strong evaluation component, e.g., the use of periodic implicit bias tests or randomized evaluations.
 The evaluation component may also reveal feasible strategies to increase the impact of the trainings, for example by limiting the total number of hours officers should work in a given period, especially hours in high-stress conditions, to maintain optimal personal well-being and performance [1].
+We further recommend that evaluation and monitoring be eventually extended to all public safety programs, current and planned.
+The process of re-imagining public safety requires clear metrics of progress.
+The data generated by monitoring and evaluation-and all public safety data more broadly-should also be made available in a expeditious, user-friendly, and transparent manner.

-Examine racial disparities in stops, arrests, and charges
+Examine racial disparities in stops, arrests, and recommended charges

-We strongly recommend that the determinants of racial disparities in traffic stops, arrests, and charges in Davis be studied in detail, examining in particular the contribution of police bias, biased reporting by the community, and socioeconomic forces to the observed disparities.
+We strongly recommend that the determinants of racial disparities in traffic stops, arrests, and recommended charges in Davis be studied in detail, examining in particular the contribution of police bias, biased reporting by the community, and socioeconomic forces to the observed disparities.
 This will likely require a regional analysis, in partnership with agencies from Yolo and surrounding counties.